 Information Technology Services

 Data and Information Services supports and maintains the university’s administrative data and information, housed primarily on Digital Equipment Corporation midrange systems.
 The data and information are accessible to students, faculty and staff through interactive terminals and networked personal computers.
 Data and Information Services is located on the third floor of the Lila D. Bunch Library.

 Technology Services provides campus support for the technological infrastructure.
 The areas comprising the department are Telecommunications Services, Network Services, and Internet and Library Services.
 Telecommunications Services maintains the university’s telephone and telephone-related services.
 Network Services supports the campus’ data networks.
 Internet and Library Services provides resources for the software related to the Internet as well as those products housed in the Library systems.
 Technology Services is also located on the third floor of the Bunch Library.

 User Services supports the computing environment on Belmont’s campus.
 The department offers support for desktop applications, minor computer repair, consulting services, and support for the computer labs.
-User Services is currently located in the Massey Business Center Computer Lab.
+User Services is located on the lower floor of the Bunch Library.

 The Clayton McWhorter Communications Center is located on the first floor of the Lila D. Bunch Library.
 This unit contains 34 Dell computers for general student use.
 Some workstations feature standard word-processing and spreadsheet software, while others are equipped for more demanding tasks.
 All of the units are networked with the entire campus.

 The Massey Computer Lab is located on the third floor of the Massey Business Center and contains three rooms of up-to-date Dell desktop computers with two laser jet printers in each room.
 All computers are connected to the campus network and are preloaded with Microsoft Office and any other essential software.
 A scanner is also available on an as needed basis at the front desk.